 Rockies' David Dahl: Takes seat Tuesday

-Dahl is not in the lineup for Tuesday's game against the Dodgers.
+Dahl is not in the lineup for Tuesday's game against the Giants, Thomas Harding of MLB.com reports.

-Dahl will get the night off after starting three of the last four games in the outfield.
-The 24-year-old is hitting a fine .257/.307/.429 across 24 games this season.
-In his stead, Gerardo Parra will start in left field and hit second.
+Dahl will give way to Gerardo Parra in right field for a second straight game, as Parra is 13-for-33 in his career against opposing starter Jeff Samardzija.
+The 24-year-old collided with Brandon Crawford during Monday's game, but he told Harding that he could have started and is available off the bench if needed Tuesday.

 More News